top of page

 Welcome to the Syllabus Exchange Community.
 For more information about how to make your syllabus more international, please Click Here

-To join the conversation or to request more feedback about building international children's literature syllabi, please join the Facebook group Syllabus Swap: Children's and YA Literature.
+To join the conversation or to request more feedback about building global children's literature syllabi, please join the Facebook group Syllabus Swap: Children's and YA Literature.
 This is a private page so you will need to send a request.

 Sample Syllabi